bonitasoft/bonita-doc/md/ldap-synchronizer.md

 The LDAP Synchronizer can use the HTTP, or EJB3 modes, but not local access.
 For more information about API access modes, see the [Development overview](development-overview.md).

-There is a {{ var\_bonita\_home }} directory in the deploy zip that can be used.
+There is a Bonita Home directory in the deploy zip that can be used.
 Copy this directory into the LDAP synchronizer directory.

 Customize the configuration for your system, by editing the configuration files.
 There are some additional considerations for using the LDAP synchronizer in a non-default tenant.